!Let's Talk! Button

 How Active Is The Australian Shepherd?

 In a word?
 Very.
-Fido is known for being extremely agile and athletic, and is always on the go.
+The Australian Shepherd is known for being extremely agile and athletic, and is always on the go.
 Because they are so active, they do best in homes with large, fenced yards.
-These guys also do very well in various doggy sports, such as agility, obedience, dock diving, or flyball.
+These dogs also excel in various sports, such as agility, obedience, dock diving, or flyball.
+Given their high energy levels and space requirements, Australian Shepherds may not be the best choice for apartment living.
+If you’re looking for a dog better suited to smaller spaces, you might want to check out our article on What Dog Is Best for an Apartment?

 What Does The Australian Shepherd Excel At?